 “Where system S is composed of micro-level entities having associated micro-states, and where microdynamic D governs the time evolution of S’s microstates, macrostate P of S with microdynamic D is weakly emergent iff P is algorithmically compressible and can be derived from D and S’s external conditions only by simulation.”

 Now I wonder what happens if a macrostate is very simple – so simple it cannot be compressed.
 This is different to incompressibility due to randomness.
-Also how should we define simulation outside the world of models in reality: does that literally mean observing a complex social system to see what happens?
+Also how should we define simulation outside the world of models in reality: does evaluating emergence mean observing a complex social system to see what happens, whilst accepting it’s impossible to predict?
 This would lead to interesting consequences for evaluating complex social programmes, e.g., how can data dredging be prevented?
 What should be in a study plan?
+If you can predict what will emerge then does that mean it’s not emergence…?

 Bedau, M. (1997).
 Weak emergence.
 Philosophical Perspectives, 11, 375–399.